 Keighley Town Council is financed by a precept which is added to the Council tax bill sent to all householders in April each year.
 The Town Council calculates its budget in December to decide how much it will need to deliver its services for the town, and then requests this from Bradford Council in January.
-This means estimating up to 18 months ahead the money that will be needed which can be a challenge!

 The Town Council’s finances are ultimately governed by the Accounts and Audit regulations 2015 but the day to day operations are carried out with guidance from its own Standing Orders and Financial Regulations which can be found here.